Solosuchiapa

-Solosuchiapa is a town and one of the 119 Municipalities of Chiapas, in southern Mexico.
+Solosuchiapa is a town and municipality in the Mexican state of Chiapas in southern Mexico.

 As of 2010, the municipality had a total population of 8,065, up from 7,784 as of 2005.
 It covers an area of 362.7 km2.

 As of 2010, the town of Solosuchiapa had a population of 2,035.
 Other than the town of Solosuchiapa, the municipality had 67 localities, none of which had a population over 1,000.

+Climate

+Solosuchiapa has a very wet warm tropical rainforest climate (Af), and has the highest annual rainfall in Mexico.
+Despite its high humidity and rainfall, Solosuchiapa has a high diurnal range.
+The heaviest rainfall occurs between August and October, with a drier season from March to May.